 During purchase, a buyer’s journey is self-driven.
 Upselling during checkout is the last thing you want to do!

 The customer loses focus from the current purchase & either will get distracted by the upsell or will leave your website for the want of a smoother experience elsewhere.

 You should pause your upselling & cross-selling during checkout.
 It’s even a good idea to completely hide your navigation menu.

 Having a website that functions without any interruptions seems like a very hard task, but it isn’t.
 This is what happens when people find it hard to purchase on your website:

 And the list goes on!
-Doesn’t matter if you are selling Pizzas or Software or Flowers, you L.O.O.S.E revenue that was at your doorstep!
+It doesn’t matter if you are selling pizza or software or flowers.
+You’re losing revenue that was at your doorstep!